- 1. Purpose

 - Surveillance by NASA.
 Performance-based contracts still have a requirement for surveillance!

 - Subcontracting: require that the safety requirements are passed on to subcontractors!

-The contract should also clearly state what analyses or special tests need to be done for safety and mission assurance, who will do them, and who will see the results.
+The contract also clearly states what analyses or special tests will be performed for safety and mission assurance, who will do them, and who will see the results.
 In a performance-based contract, usually the contractor performs all functions, including analyses.
 In other cases, some of the analyses may be handled from the NASA side.
-Regardless, the tests and analyses should be spelled out, as well as the responsible party. (see SWE-023 and SWE-133)
+Regardless, the tests and analyses are to be spelled out and the responsible party identified.
+(See SWE-023 and SWE-133.)

 4.3 Multi-Center Considerations

 When executing their portions of a multi-Center project, supporting Centers receive governing requirements and processes from the lead Center through one of the example approaches described earlier.
 Since each Center has its own set of software development processes and procedures, it may occasionally run into a difference of opinion as to which Center's approach will be used.
 While discussions and negotiations can clear up the majority of issues, a few may remain that require additional help to resolve.
 Several of these 'helps' are discussed briefly below:

 a.
 Technical Authority: The NASA governance model prescribes a management structure that employs checks and balances between key organizations to ensure that decisions have the benefit of different points of view and are not made in isolation.
 (See NPD 1000.0A, NASA Governance and Strategic Management Handbook 261.)
 NASA has established the technical authority process (see SWE-122) as part of its system of checks and balances to provide independent oversight of programs and projects in support of safety and mission success.